-This shop has been compensated by Collective Bias, INC. and The Coca-Cola Company, all opinions are mine alone. #RefreshinglyHonestSnacks #CollectiveBias
+This how to hack your errands post has been compensated by Collective Bias, INC. and The Coca-Cola Company, all opinions are mine alone. #RefreshinglyHonestSnacks #CollectiveBias

 Make a List

 I keep a running list of things I need to buy and do in the notes section of my phone that way I can consult it regularly and cross things off the list as I encounter them in my everyday comings and goings.
 Once the weekend hits, I try to cross off any remaining items in one errands trip.
 Be sure to include where you need to buy or do the things on your list.
 Equally important to making the list is sticking to it!
 Granted, we all come across things we forgot we needed but try to minimize those instances if you’re sticking to a budget.

 Don’t go in circles (literally)!
 Look at the places on your list and mentally map them out so that you aren’t wasting gas and time by visiting the same areas more than once.
 Group your stops so that you hit up retailers or businesses within the same shopping strip in one fell swoop.
 It’s also helpful to make all the stops you need on one side of a street before crossing to the other.
 This minimizes time and frustration spent crossing intersections and medians.